WildCodeSchool/SEA-8-Resources/Documentation/General/Git_GitHub.md

 - #### From our Workshop Git / GitHub: [1.9: Resolving Merge Conflicts - Git and GitHub for Poets](https://www.youtube.com/watch?v=JtIX3HJKwfo) by [The Coding Train](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw)
   - [Playlist containing the "**Git and GitHub for Poets**" tutorial series](https://www.youtube.com/watch?v=BCQHnlnPusY&list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV) by [The Coding Train](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw)

----
-[^1]: This is the main source on which the information in this page is based.